nzzdev/Q-quiz/README.md

 ### Question Types

-Q-Quiz supports three different question types multiple choice, number guess and map point guess.
+Q-Quiz supports three different question types `multiple choice`, `number guess` and `map point guess`.
 Each question type takes a question, a correct answer and additional configuration parameters like wrong answers or min and max values.
 The questions types are implemented as ES6 classes and each follow the same structure.

 ### `/rendering-info/html-js`